Bp437/A03/README.md

 8. Now open Webstorm.

-9. Now check for updates in webstorm, Click the setting button (screw icon)-> then check for updates.
+9. Now check for updates in webstorm, Click the setting button.

 10.Then download the latest version of **GIT**.